wpwupingwp/OGU/README.md

     ratio of the gap ("-") in the alignment.
 A higher value means that the sequences may have too many insertions/deletions or the alignment is not reliable.
-* by_name

-    The folder contains *"undivided"* sequences and intermediate results.
-    Actually they are "roughly divided" sequences.
-The original Genbank file is firstly divided into different fasta files if the Genbank record contains different contents.
-Usually, one Genbank record contains serveral annotated regions (multiple genes, for example).
-If two records contains the same series of annotations (same order), they are put into same fasta file.
-Each file contains the intact sequence form the related Genbank record.

 * by_gene

-    The folder contains divided sequences and intermediate results.
-After the divided step occurred in by_name, BarcodeFinder then divides each *cluster* of Genbank records into several fasta files so that each file contains only one region (one locus, one gene, one spacer or one misc_feature) of the annotation.

-    For instance, a record in a "rbcL.gb" file may also contains atpB gene's sequences.
-The "rbcL.fasta" file does not contain any upstream/downstream sequences (except for ".expand" files) and "atpB_rbcL.fasta" does not have even one base of the atpB or rbcL gene, just the spacer (assuming that the annotation is precise).

-    User can skip this dividing step by setting "-no_divide" to use the whole sequence for analysis.
-Note that doing so DOES NOT skip the first dividing step.

-    These two folders can usually be ignored.
-However, a user may utilise one of these intermediate results (especially for those who only use BarcodeFinder to collect data from Genbank):
-    * _b_.fasta
-        The raw fasta file converted directly from the Genbank file containing only sequences of one locus/fragment.
-    * _b_.expand

-        To design primers, BarcodeFinder extend a sequence to its upstream/downstream.
-Users can use "-expand 0" to skip the expansion.
-        The next step generates files that all have ".expand" in their filenames.
-    * _b_.uniq

-        Non-redundant sequences.
-    * _b_.uniq.aln

-        The alignment of the fasta file.
-    * _b_.uniq.candidate.fasta

-        The candidate primers.
-This file may contains thousands of records.
-We do not recommend paying attention to it.
-    * _b_.uniq.candidate.fastq

-        Again, the candidate primers.
-This time, the file has the quality information that equals base's proportion in the column of the alignment.
-    * _b_.uniq.consensus.fastq

-        The fastq format of the consensus sequence of the alignment.
-Note that it contains alignment gap ("-").
-Although this may be the most useful file in the folder, it is NOT RECOMMENDED that it be used directly because consensus-genrating algorithm are optimised for primer design.
-Hence, the consensus sequence may be different from the _"real"_ consensus.

 # Options
 ## Help